everx-labs/ever-q-server/README.md

-# ton-q-server
+# ever-q-server

-TON GraphQL Server.
+Everscale GraphQL Server.

-This component is a part of TON-Server and must not be accessed directly but through TON Labs Client Libraries.
+This component is a part of EverX Labs Server and must not be accessed directly but through EverX Labs Client Libraries.

 ## Prerequisites